Part of the Greens’ Housing Justice platform for the March 2024 Brisbane City Council election.

 Greens on Brisbane City Council aim to:

-- Free up rental properties by increasing the rates for dwellings that are rented out as short-term accommodation for more than 45 days per year to 1000% of the rates payable for an equivalent residential investment property
+- Free up rental properties by increasing the rates for all dwellings that are rented out as short-term accommodation for more than 45 days per year (to 1000% of the rates payable for an equivalent residential investment property)

-- Ban entire dwellings being used as short-term accommodation for more than 45 days per year, except for purpose-built units in close proximity to areas where short-term accommodation is clearly needed, such as major tourist attractions, business hubs, hospitals and public transport nodes.
+- In areas where the community doesn't think short-term accommodation is appropriate at all, introduce a complete ban on dwellings being used as short-term accommodation for more than 45 days per year, except for purpose-built units in close proximity to areas where short-term accommodation is clearly needed, such as major tourist attractions, business hubs, hospitals and public transport nodes.

 Targeting mega investors, not families